Sigmmma/c20/src/content/h1/community-tools/readme.md

   - chimera
   - hac2
   - opensauce
-  - bluestreak
-  - cad-animation-exporter
-  - halo-physics-importer
-  - chimp
+  - haloce-max-toolkit
   - aether
-  - deathstar
   - halo-script-preprocessor
   - h1-spawn-tools
   - obsolete
 redirects:
   - /h1/tools
 ---
 Halo 1 in particular has many community-made tools which complement or replace functions of the official mod tools.
-It's not usually necessary for beginners to to use them, but they can unlock advanced workflows or save time.
+It's not usually necessary for beginners to use them, but they can unlock advanced workflows or save time.

 # General tips
 Some golden rules for using community-made tools are: